About Us Contact Shop

 PHOTO: TAMARA ANTOVIC/DUPE

-23. Google the weirdest (or coolest) holidays happening today.
-Celebrate it immediately with whatever you have on hand or make a quick stop at a store and make a day of it.
+Once you find it, celebrate it immediately with whatever you have on hand or make a quick stop at a store and make a day of it.
+Yes, it’s a cool way to experience something from a different part of the world, but it’s also a fun excuse to celebrate with friends.

 Related: Here are some more good ideas for when you need things to do when you’re bored.

-29. Look up houses for sale in a random country.
-Then once you have one picked, start planning out the imaginary life you’d live there.
+Pick a country, pick a budget, and then check out the homes that come up in that country.
+Then once you have one picked out, start planning out the imaginary life you’d live there.

-30. Create a fake award ceremony for yourselves.
 Create categories like “Most Likely to Forget Why They Walked Into a Room,” “Eats the Most Servings” award, and anything else you can think of.
+It’s kind of a funny way to call out the silly habits you notice your friends have.

 Free Things to Do With Friends (No Money Needed)